For the 2017-18 school year, students in grades 3-12 will be issued a Chromebook.

 Will students take their devices home with them?

-Yes, grades 4-9 and 11 will take devices home as long as paperwork and insurance payment has been completed and submitted.
+Yes, students in grades 4-12 will take devices home as long as paperwork and insurance payment has been completed and submitted.
 There will be an take-home opt-out as well.
 3rd grade students will be using chromebooks during the school day and will not take devices home.

-The cost of insurance for the 2016-17 school year will be $30.
+The cost of insurance for the 2017-18 school year will be $30.
 For families with 3 or more students in the 1:1 program program will be capped at $90.
 If an accidental break should occur, the first one will be forgiven without fee.
-Students may incur fees for multiple breaks.
+Students may incur fees or restricted priviledges for multiple breaks.